Cambridge District Scout Archives

 - Kenneth A Taylor ARP Messenger Kenneth was living at 5 Primrose Street, Cambridge in 1939.
 A ‘K-A Taylor of 6 Primrose Road’ is listed as SM Senior Scouts 12th Cambridge in a post war list of leaders of unclear date.
 There is no Primrose Road in Cambridge.

 The sample does give an age range for ARP Messengers, largely being born between 27/12/19 and 13/6/1923, that is between 16 and 20; most between 16 and 18.
-Six fall significantly outside this age range, being born between 1891 and 1917.
+Six fall significantly outside this age range, being older, born between 1891 and 1917.
 The only two specifically labelled ARP Night Messengers were born in 1906 and 1910.

 A partial review of South Cambridgeshire has identified two (2) ARP messengers.
 This does no more than identify that it was not a ‘town only’ role.
 Neither have been identified as scouts.